nobodyisnobody/write-ups/imaginary.CTF.2022/pwn/rope/README.md

 Then the program exits by returning 0.

-The program has a seccomp that forbids only allow us to use `open`, `read`,`write` syscalls, and that will forbid having a shell via execve..
+The program has a seccomp that only allow us to use `open`, `read`,`write` syscalls, and so, that will forbid having a shell via execve..

 ![seccomp](./pics/seccomp.png)